theAdamColton/minimal-pixel-meanflow/README.md

 I add an additional REPA loss in the style of iREPA (https://arxiv.org/pdf/2512.10794).
 Hidden states come from an intermediate layer from the forward pass used to compute the instantaneous velocity prediction.

+### REPA loss

+A conv2d uses hidden states from the model's 6th layer to predict dinov3 states. pMF does not use REPA but I assume that REPA can speed up convergence for pMF models.

 ### Classifier-Free-Guidance

 The diffusion model accepts a CFG scale as an input.
+Unlike traditional CFG, you do not need to do two forward passes to guide sampling.

-During training it estimates the guided velocity and mean trajectory.
-Unlike iMF and pMF I do not use CFG interval as a model input and instead only apply CFG to samples that are noised within some CFG interval (by default 0.1 to 0.7]).
+Unlike iMF and pMF I do not use the CFG interval as a model input.
+Instead I only apply CFG to samples that are noised within some CFG interval (by default 0.1 to 0.7]).
+This reduces the number of forward passes by 1 compared to the iMF code.

 ### Floating Point Precision and JVP

-I couldn't seem to figure out how to use torch's autocast when using JVP.
+I couldn't seem to figure out how to use torch's autocast when using JVP with gradients enabled.
-So I use an extra forward pass to predict the mean trajectory u.
+So I compute JVP inside of a no_grad context and use an extra forward pass to predict the mean trajectory u.